chico tri clubmore

 Swims: One Mile open water swim has returned.
 Friday morning swim workout at One Mile/Sycamore pool.....meet between 6:30-7 am and swim for an hour or for as long or short as you want.
 Don't forgot to not leave any valuables unattended.

-In Motion is open and the pool is open.
+In Motion pool is open.

 The River Road TTs: